-Peace Day observances across the world involve humanitarian aid & service, education, the arts, projects for the environment, spiritual and faith gatherings, non-violence forums, intercultural dialogues, sport for peace events and a wide array of community-building events and celebrations.
-Peace Day can be observed individually or as part of a group or organization, as well as on personal, local and/or global levels.
+Peace Day activities are wide ranging and involve: education, humanitarian aid and service, the arts, projects for the environment, spiritual and interfaith gatherings, non-violence forums, intercultural dialogues, walks and vigils, meditations, youth peacebuilder trainings, conferences, sport for peace events and a wide array of community-building activities and celebrations.
+Peace Day can be observed individually or as part of a group or organization.
+For ideas about how you/your organization can engage in Peace Day, CLICK HERE.

 Peace Day provides a globally-shared date for all humanity to take part in activities that contribute to the creation of a more peaceful, compassionate, knowledgeable and unified world.

 “Together for Peace: Respect, Safety and Dignity for All.”

 TOGETHER is a United Nations campaign that promotes respect safety and dignity for refugees and migrants.
 Launched in September 2016, its aim is to counter the rise in xenophobia and discrimination.

 UN Secretary General António Guterres’ Peace Day Message:

 For the UN Secretary General’s 100-day Countdown Message, CLICK HERE.

 For more information about the UN’s “Together” campaign, CLICK HERE and watch video below.

 In November 1981, the International Day of Peace was adopted by the United Nations through a unanimous Resolution.
 The Resolution stated that the day should be devoted to “commemorating and strengthening the ideals of peace both within and among all nations and peoples.”
 For the text of the U.N.
 Resolution, CLICK HERE.